bd2kccd/bd2kccd.github.io/docs_src/causal-rest-api.md

 #### Resumable data file upload

 In addition to the regular file upload described in Example 6, we also provide the option of stable and resumable large file upload.
 It requires the client side to have a resumable upload implementation.
-We currently support client integrated with [Resumable.js](http://resumablejs.com/), which provides multiple simultaneous, stable and resumable uploads via the HTML5 File API.
+We currently support client integrated with [Resumable.js](http://resumablejs.com/), whihc provides multiple simultaneous, stable and resumable uploads via the HTML5 File API.
 You can also create your own client as long as al the following parameters are set correctly.

 API Endpoint URI pattern: